Last updated: 04/23/2025

 Treatment

 Individuals with LAM are encouraged to lead a normal life with a healthy lifestyle as LAM is generally a chronic disease with slow progression over decades.
 LAM is a progressive disease with no cure but, in recent years, a medication called sirolimus has been shown to slow the decline in lung function in LAM.
 Sirolimus has been shown to slow the disease process, resolve fluid accumulation in the lungs (chylous effusions) and regress renal masses (angiomyolipomas).
-Sirolimus is approved by the U.S. Food and Drug Administration (FDA) as well as by the regulatory agencies in the European Union and 15 other countries across the world to treat LAM.
+Sirolimus is approved by the U.S. Food and Drug Administration (FDA) as well as by the regulatory agencies in the European Union and multiple other countries across the world to treat LAM.

-Fluid accumulation in the lungs (pleural effusion) should be first managed with a trial of sirolimus, and invasive procedures such as drainage should only be employed in patients where sirolimus doesn’t have a satisfactory response.
+Fluid accumulation in the lungs (pleural effusion) should be first managed with a trial of sirolimus, and invasive procedures such as drainage should only be used in patients where sirolimus doesn’t have a satisfactory response.
 It is worth noting that it can sometimes take a few months for sirolimus to take full effect in the resolution of chylous fluids.
 Lung collapse (pneumothorax) may require the placement of a chest tube.
-Due to the high risk of recurrence, it is recommended that patients with LAM undergo a procedure called pleurodesis (a technique that adheres lungs to the chest wall) early in order to reduce the number of future pneumothoraces.
+Due to the high risk of recurrence, it is recommended that patients with LAM undergo a procedure called pleurodesis (a technique that adheres lungs to the chest wall) early to reduce the number of future pneumothoraces.

 Renal angiomyolipomas pose a risk for internal bleeding especially as they increase in size.
 Interventional radiology procedures such as embolization or treatment with sirolimus may be needed to reduce the risk of bleeding.
 Surgical resection is rarely needed and should be reserved as a last resort.